 Pansies: The Cool Crowd

-If you want to really make your garden pop, incorporate some pansies with tulips and daffodils.
+If you want to really make your spring garden pop, incorporate some pansies with tulips and daffodils.
 As those bulbs start to wake up and stretch toward the sun, pansies will be right there, carpeting the ground in color and setting the stage for a stunning layered look in your garden.

 Leave a Reply